How do I know what classes to take?

 Can an advisor or faculty member approve a course substitution?

-No. Advisors and faculty members can recommend it, but it must be approved by the Dean of Academic Affairs.
+No. Advisors and faculty members can recommend it, but it must be approved by an academic dean in the Office of Academic Affairs, TIL-215 in Tillis Hall.

 How do I change my major?